-Prostate Prescriptions May Increase Risk of Prostate Cancer
+Prostate Prescriptions May Increase Prostate Cancer Risk

-Author: IMS Supplements, Inc.
+Author: IMS Supplements, Inc. | Contact: imssupplements.com

-FDA warning: 5-alpha reductase inhibitors; is it time to consider natural alternatives for enlarged prostate symptoms
+FDA warning: 5-alpha reductase inhibitors; is it time to consider natural alternatives for enlarged prostate symptoms?

 New safety information has been released based on the FDA's review of two large clinical trials: "The Prostate Cancer Prevention Trial" (PCPT) and "Reduction by Dutasteride of Prostate Cancer Events" (REDUCE) trial.

 Both trials showed an increased incidence of high-grade prostate cancer with finasteride and dutasteride treatment.
 These medications are classified as 5-alpha reductase inhibitors (5-ARIs).
 Per the FDA, "drugs in the 5-ARI class are finasteride and dutasteride.
 These drugs are marketed under the brand-names Proscar, Propecia, Avodart, and Jalyn."

-How many men are at risk?
 Reports show that approximately 5 million men received a prescription for a 5-ARI between years 2002 and 2009.
 It is estimated that approximately 3 million of these patients were between 50 and 79 years of age(1).
 The American Urological Association revised its guidelines and now recommends that baseline screening be considered in men at 40 years of age instead of 50 years.
 Men that are in high-risk groups, African-Americans or those with a family history should be checked on a regular basis.

 It is important to note that the increased risk of prostate cancer was reported with the more serious type of prostate cancer defined as "GS 8-10 Prostate Cancers."
 It is suggested that risk for this form of "high-grade cancer" appears to be low.
 Obviously, for individuals that incurred this form of "high-grade cancer," the risk was too high.